 Don’t get me wrong, I love shooting wireless.
 The time I save not having to manage cables or worry about the talent tripping over them is worth it.
 Despite what they say, rechargeable batteries are better than ever.
 Once you get a few spares and build the habit of putting them back on the charger you will have put the eternal dilemma of “are these new batteries or old batteries?” to rest.

 I put my hope in the day that every device is connected wirelessly.
 (I’m looking at you, computer).
 But until then, there are still trade offs to consider before going freewire.
+So, whether you’re Team Wireless or Team Wired, just remember that the right choice depends on your specific needs and the unique quirks of every shoot.
+It’s all about finding that delicate balance in the cable vs. freedom equation.

 Shotgun Mic vs Lavalier: Wrap-up